-They do not want to be discovered for who they truly are.
+They do not want to be discovered for who they indeed are.
 They do not want to admit any wrongdoing.
 So with words, they spew all their faults onto you.

 They will exaggerate something you said as evidence, quote a third party as part of their triangulation manipulation, which is often a lie, a twist in the story, anyway to distort and lie about reality.

 All narcissist tell on themselves, through projection they reveal what they are and what they are genuinely doing.
 They accuse you of what they have done, or what they are planning on doing.
 They accuse exes of what they truly put the exes through, they do this to pity play, to get people on their side by playing the victim, also to project their own fault away from themselves and onto others, so they don’t feel the inner shame of their actual actions.
 They project their feelings onto others, so they don’t have to deal with them, they make others feel guilty for what they do and who they are, as they are unable to feel that guilt within themselves.

 As a narcissist is unable and unwilling to be held accountable or responsible, for things they think, say and do, they have to protect onto others to escape that accountability.

 They will divert and distract you from what’s genuinely happening, by changing the subject, talking over you, anger and rage, or the silent treatment, or they will blame shift onto you.
 To get you and others to take responsibility for their actions and avoid accountability.

 Observe what a narcissistic person does and the patterns they use, helps you get the truth from them, as they’ll never directly admit to anything.
 It’s when we absorb their toxic words we end you full off guilt, feeling like we are to blame, feeling confused for things we haven’t even done.

 It’s like a bottle of poison, if we drink that poison it takes over every part of us slowly shutting down and killing us if we just look at that bottle of poison and read the label, we know it’s dangerous we understand what happens, and we don’t drink it.